Calculating a House Buyout in Divorce

 - References

-Are you and your ex are deciding how to split your home equity?
+Are you and your ex deciding how to split your home equity?
 You can use an online calculator to find out how much it would cost to buy out your ex.
-Be aware that there are many factors that will influence the final amount.
+Be aware that many factors could influence the final amount.
 Keep reading to learn about them.

 Try our Home Equity Buyout Calculator